 - Baby seats

 You find the car you think you want, grab the best price and start clicking through pages of agreements.
 Read those agreements very carefully.
-The information is worth reading when you rent a car in Ireland.
-But wait, what size car did you decide on?
+Additional fees and car insurance rules are in there.

 What Size Car Do You Rent In Ireland

 This is a very important question to ask before you even book with rental agencies.

 The size of the roads in Ireland are small, especially those tiny (gorgeous) ones you want to take across the Emerald Isle.

 While we would all love a big SUV or even a van rental or luxury car, to comfortably road trip around Ireland, The Ring of Kerry is not a three-lane highway.
 You will be passing tour buses.

 I was in a standard car (4-doors with a trunk) and I barely squeaked by some cars without having to pull in the side mirrors or pull off the side of the road.